 Only she wasn’t with us.
 She was in the van.

-Alone, and crying.
+Alone and crying.

 Afraid she was hurt, afraid someone had already called the cops, afraid the world was about to know what a horrible mom I was.

-I got into the back seat with her, and feed her as I sobbed, My mom was in shock, she couldn’t believe what had just happened.
+I got into the back seat with her and feed her as I sobbed; my mom was in shock; she couldn’t believe what had just happened.

-- Moms aren’t perfect.
+Moms aren’t perfect.
 We make mistakes…lots of them.

-After you have a baby it is important to take time to rest, no matter how good you think you feel.
+After you have a baby, it is important to take time to rest, no matter how good you think you feel.
 I was dead tired and didn’t even know it.

-Look, I will never condone leaving a baby in the car, even for a minute but I now have a better understanding of how it happens and praise God it was October and not July.
+Look, I will never condone leaving a baby in the car, even for a minute, but I now have a better understanding of how it happens, and praise God it was October and not July.

-Take care of yourselves, new mommies…. by doing so you’re taking care of your precious baby as well.
+Take care of yourselves, new mommies…. by doing so, you’re taking care of your precious baby as well.